So, you’re having a baby?

 Certified Childbirth Educator

-While I enjoy supporting unmedicated births, my passion really lies in supporting the mother and her partner in discovering what is important to them and helping them through whatever challenges they face.
+While I enjoy supporting unmedicated births, my passion really lies in supporting the pregnant person and partner or other support person in discovering what is important to them and helping them through whatever challenges they face.
 There is no one way to give birth.
 A successful, joyful birth is in the eye of the beholder.
 Whatever a good birth means to you, I will work to help you achieve that.
 If “plans” need to change, I will help you navigate and process the change in “plan”.

 My Style & Ideal Client